dirkkelly/dirkkelly/content/collapse/new-normal-nuclear-waste-pig-shit-flood-america.md

     Justice Network, and Will Hendrick, staff attorney with the Waterkeeper Alliance.
   channel: Democracy Now
 image: "/uploads/2018/09/13/trump-puerto-rico-2018-09-13.jpg"
+aliases:
+- /collapse/the-new-normal-nuclear-waste-and-pig-shit-will-cause-environmental-disaster-as-hurricane-florence-hits-virginia-north-carolina-south-carolina-georgia/
 ---

+America is being destroyed from climate change, did you know it's also the number 1 exporter of oil now?

 Trump is of course being the piece of shit that he is and ignoring the incoming devastation as he defends his pathetic response to Puerto Rico a year ago.
 But it doesn't matter, the people are going to suffer no matter who's on television.

 {{< youtube TlMtT9bx8Kc >}}